A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Additional Results and Diagnostics

 Table~\ref{tab:coef-fit} shows a side-by-side comparison of which effects were included in each model, and Table~\ref{tab:models-aod} gives their fit summaries (number of parameters, log-likelihood, AIC, and BIC).

-In the following subsections, we provide the details for each of these models: \begin{itemize} \item full coefficient table; \item plots of residuals vs. fitted values and network size for edge, 2-star, and triangle counts; \item plot of residuals for edges incident on actors of each age against age; \item plot of prediction errors in density by network size and subdataset; \item Score tests for dataset effect net of the model; \item results from regressing residuals for edges, 2-stars, and triangles on candidate network-level predictors; and \item sample standard deviations of Pearson residuals for some network statistics under the model. \end{itemize}
+In the following subsections, we provide the details for each of these models: \begin{itemize} \item full coefficient table; \item full results for common omnibus tests; \item plots of residuals vs.\ fitted values and network size for edge, 2-star, and triangle counts; \item plot of residuals for edges incident on actors of each age against age; \item plot of prediction errors in density by network size and subset; \item ANOVA tables for testing for unaccounted-for network size effects; \item results from regressing residuals for edges, 2-stars, and triangles on candidate network-level predictors, \item tests for dataset effect net of the model; \item sample standard deviations of Pearson residuals for some network statistics under the model; and \item residuals for the edge, 2-star, and triangle counts, and counts of relations for each combination of age categories older than 12, all broken down by sub-dataset. \end{itemize}

-\subsection{Full results and diagnostics for \Model{0} (the minimal model)}
+\subsection{Full results and diagnostics for \Model{\Mmin} (the minimal model)}